WeiqunPengLab/HiCHub/README.md

  -i : Your converted (.txt) file's name from the 'convert' step.
 For example: '-i Summary_H1ESC_HFFc6_Dense_Matrix.txt'
  -l : The labe you have used in the 'convert' step.
 For example: '-l H1ESC,HFFc6'
  -r : The resolution you have used in the 'convert' step.
 For example: '-r 10000'
+ -n : Optional default = 'LOESS', please choose normalization method from 'LOESS' or 'Dis_LOESS'(doing LOESS normalizaiton at each distance).
+The details could be   seen in the paper.
  -c : Optional default = 10, remove the sum of two values of contact matric samller than a threshold.
 For example: '-c 10'.
  -d : Optional default = 0, the difference to determine whether we keep an edge in cluster analysis.
 The details could be seen in the paper.
  -p : Optional default = 0.00001, The threshold to pick hubs smaller than a certain p-value.